xiaodaw/shell-humanities/_episodes/03-create.md

 We now know how to explore files and directories, but how do we create them in the first place?
-Let's go back to our `data-shell` directory on the Desktop and use `ls -F` to see what it contains:
+Let's go back to our `humanities_data` directory on the Desktop and use `ls -F` to see what it contains:

 ~~~